allen-liaoo/J-Cord/docs/Object_Hierarchy.md

 Event - Whenever a change happens to an entity, an event get fired.
  - EventManager - The manager of DispatcherAdaptors, EvenSubscribers and CommandFrameworks.
    - DispatcherAdaptor - Event listener used to listen to events and perform actions.
-   - EventSubscriber - An annotation used to annotate methods that subscribe an event.
+   - EventSubscriber (Annotation) - An annotation used to annotate methods that subscribe an event.
    - CommandFramework - See Command section. <br />
 See [Event_Hierarchy.md](/docs/Event_Hierarchy.md) for more information.